Academic Program

 - Contribute disciplinary knowledge and skills as a part of a collaborative effort engaging challenges that span multiple disciplines.

-The West Point curriculum guide and course catalog is referred to as the ‘Redbook.”
+The West Point curriculum guide and course catalog is referred to as the Redbook.
 The Redbook provides specific descriptions of the Academic Program's components that are designed to develop cadets into capable and forward-thinking leaders.
-It identifies majors and minors available to each class as well as a listing of all courses offered during each academic year and term and provides information on West Point’s academic requirements and opportunities
+It identifies majors and minors available to each class as well as a listing of all courses offered each academic year and term and provides information on West Point’s academic requirements and opportunities

-"For the United States Army to win our future wars we need our officers to out-think our enemies."
+"For the United States Army to win our future wars, we need our officers to out-think our enemies."

 Academic Core Curriculum

-Nuclear Engineering studies the practical use of the energy that is released by the nucleus.
+Nuclear Engineering studies the practical use of the energy released by the nucleus.
 Applications extend into the fields of power generation, medicine, nuclear weapons, and nuclear weapons effects.
 The sequence is designed to provide introductory knowledge in the applications of nuclear energy and what Army officers should know about nuclear reactors, radiation health physics, radiation detection, and nuclear weapons and weapons effects.

-Majors & Minors
+Majors and Minors

-Our curriculum provides a grounding in the liberal arts and engineering, a study of a discipline in depth, and experiential learning opportunities that prepare cadets to think critically, internalize their professional identity, and employ their education to help build the Army and the nation’s future.
+USMA curriculum provides a grounding in the liberal arts and engineering, a study of a discipline in depth, and experiential learning opportunities that prepare cadets to think critically, internalize their professional identity, and employ their education to help build the Army and the nation’s future.

-Research Centers & Institutes
+Research Centers and Institutes

 Most academic departments house specialized research centers that provide significant enrichment opportunities for cadets and faculty.
-Cadets can learn and practice their discipline in real-world research environments that provide opportunities for them to solve contemporary and highly relevant problems.
+Cadets can learn and practice their discipline in real-world research environments that provide opportunities to solve contemporary and highly relevant problems.
 Faculty can work in these centers to further their own development through innovative research and scholarship.
 These centers connect outside organizations across the Army, Department of Defense, academia, and the corporate world.

-“The academic program is integrated with the other elements of the West Point Leader Development System, contributing to our Cadets’ character development.”
+“The academic program is integrated with the other elements of the West Point Leader Development System, contributing to our cadets’ character development.”

 Annual Research Symposium